 - Recent False Claims Act (FCA) cases highlight key considerations for FDA-regulated life sciences defendants navigating FCA litigation and considering requests for government-initiated dismissal.
-A cross-practice team, including appellate & Supreme Court partner Douglas Hallward-Driemeier, life sciences regulatory & compliance counsel Beth Weinman and associates Joshua Oyster and Deborah Cho, and litigation & enforcement partner Kirsten Mayer, examined the issue in Law360.
+A cross-practice team, including appellate & Supreme Court partner Douglas Hallward-Driemeier, life sciences regulatory & compliance counsel Beth Weinman and associate Joshua Oyster, and litigation & enforcement partner Kirsten Mayer, examined the issue in Law360.

 - As increasingly complex tech products are imported into the United States, difficult questions arise regarding which products are subject to exclusion by the U.S. International Trade Commission (USITC).
 IP litigation partner Matt Rizzolo and associate Brendan McLaughlin examine the multifactor tests applied by the USITC when considering the issuance of exclusion orders in Law360.